Sky Mangel: 2015–2022

-A few years later, Sky, pregnant with her third child, contacts Harold via Skype to ask if he will move to Port Douglas to help her out with her children and provide support.
+Years later, Sky, pregnant with her third child, contacts Harold via Skype to ask if he will move to Port Douglas to help her out with her children and provide support.
 After Sky mentions Madge came to her in a dream, Harold agrees to give up his nomadic lifestyle for her.

 Sky returns to Erinsborough five years later to take part in the Lassiters Wedding Expo.
 She asks her cousin Jane Harris (Annie Jones) to keep her engagement a secret, as she tries to meet with Toadie Rebecchi.
 Jane accidentally tells Shane Rebecchi (Nicholas Coghlan) and Dipi Rebecchi (Sharon Johal) that Sky is marrying Lana Crawford, whom she reconnected with six months ago.
 Sky admits that she has not told Dylan and wanted Toadie's help, but as he is away, Shane offers his help instead.
 Dylan arrives and hopes to reconcile with Sky, but she finally tells him about Lana.
 When Sky and Lana's wedding venue is destroyed, Sky wants to cancel the wedding, but Terese Willis (Rebekah Elmaloglou) arranges for them to marry at The 82, a former tram turned restaurant.
 Dylan gives them his blessing and Sky and Lana are married by Jack Callahan (Andrew Morley).
-Now a senior detective, Sky remains in Erinsborough to investigate the death of Finn Kelly (Rob Mills), insisting upon the arrest of Elly Conway (Jodi Anasta) for his murder.
+Now a senior police detective, Sky remains in Erinsborough to investigate the death of Finn Kelly (Rob Mills), insisting upon the arrest of Elly Conway (Jodi Anasta) for his murder.
 Sky reveals to Mark Brennan (Scott McGregor) that her own false imprisonment previously caused her to believe in the innocence of a guilty woman, leaving her determined not to discount the evidence against Elly.
 Sky also investigates a break in at Number 28.